-In 2024 Kraft Heinz will continue to increase efforts to supply chain transparency and traceability to align with evolving legislative landscape.
-Our priority in 2024 will be to ensure compliance in all our businesses direct and co-pack, by ensuring all manufacturing sites are linked with Kraft Heinz on audit platform, and mapped to close any audit or remediation gaps throughout 2025 for 2026 reporting.
-In 2025, we will ask all our indirect business partners to also enroll in the Sedex platform and complete Self-Assessment Questionnaire (SAQ), for us to also start mapping and addressing risks in this business model.
-Kraft Heinz will continue to leverage internal teams' support to monitor compliance at farm level for Kraft Heinz tomatoes and flag any non-compliances of our Supplier Guiding Principles.
-We will also leverage Farm Sustainability Assessments (FSA) for tomatoes, to monitor compliance.
-Kraft Heinz will continue to collaborate with peer brands to improve auditing tools and methodologies, focusing on hybrid and/or unannounced audits, to identify potential forced labor risks.
+In 2025, Kraft Heinz will continue to increase efforts to supply chain transparency and traceability.
+Our priority in 2025 will be to conduct human rights risk assessments on our value chain, ensuring compliance to our Supplier Guiding Principles through the Sedex assessment methodology.
+We will continue to expand our audit programme of our own manufacturing sites, and within our value chain ensure high-risk sites are linked with Kraft Heinz on the platform, and mapped to close any audit or remediation gaps throughout 2025 for 2026 reporting.
+This programme will soon extend to indirect business partners in line with developments of new technology to support these assessments.

+Kraft Heinz will continue to leverage internal teams' support to monitor working conditions at farm level and flag any non-compliances of our Supplier Guiding Principles.
+We will also partner with the Sustainable Agriculture Initiative (SAI) and leverage Farm Sustainability Assessments (FSA) for tomatoes, to monitor compliance.
+Kraft Heinz will continue to collaborate with peer brands to improve auditing tools and methodologies, focusing on critical modern slavery risks faced across the consumer goods industry.
 Where identified, Kraft Heinz will leverage AIM Progress collaboration with peer brands to address issues at shared factories, seek for industry-wide solutions and possible engagements with NGOs and/ or government bodies.
+These activities on due-diligence and remediation will be supported by a strategic capability building programme, working both with colleagues internally and externally with supplier partners on modern slavery risks.

-Kraft Heinz is on a journey of continuous improvement, constantly challenging the status quo.
-The company is dedicated to doing the right thing.
-Kraft Heinz leads with ethics and integrity.
+Kraft Heinz is dedicated to doing the right thing, leading with ethics and integrity.
 Kraft Heinz will always strive to do right by its customers, partners, suppliers and the communities it serves.
 Kraft Heinz actively cares about social responsibility and its environment, and seeks to create high-quality, responsibly manufactured products.